 French Christmas markets in the Alsace

-France has Christmas markets?
-Why yes, they do!
+Does France have French Christmas markets?
+Oui, yes, they do!
 This German tradition has made its way to many towns around Europe.
 From Strasbourg to Prague to Krakow – you can find a Christmas market or Christkindlemarkt in about every town in Europe now.
 Well, just about.
-Here in Deutschland they are called Weihnachtsmarkts (the four weeks of Advent) and in France they are called, Marché de Noël.
-For several weeks from the end of November through December we begin celebrating the Christmas season in the form of street markets with warm Glühwein (heated red wine with cinnamon and spices), artisanal crafts of all kinds and lots of tasty treats.
+Here in Deutschland, they are called Weihnachtsmarkts (the four weeks of Advent) and in France, they are called, Marché de Noël.
+For several weeks from the end of November through December, we begin celebrating the Christmas season in the form of street markets with warm Glühwein (heated red wine with cinnamon and spices), artisanal crafts of all kinds and lots of tasty treats.
 It is like living in a snow globe for several weeks, it’s AWESOME!

 I like them so much I added several CHRISTMAS MARKETs to my DAY TRIP collection.
 They booked up quickly, I had no idea… if you missed out MWR is offering them as well for more information click HERE!
 Last year, I discovered a few markets in France, here is my list and why I think they deserve a visit too ~

 Colmar was nominated as an illumination city of France and each year has a different theme for their market – in 2017 it is “The Magic of Christmas.”
 Absolutely one of my favorites, it is enchanting to walk the streets at night when everything comes to light (& life!)
 Prepare to go later in the day so you can catch the light show, it is worth it.
 Rated one of Europe’s top 5 Christmas markets – a must for this year’s season.
 If you are in France this is a French Christmas Market you do not wanna miss.

 From 24 th November to 30 th December 2017

 - From Monday to Thursday: 10:00 am to 7:00 pm